November 13, 2013: Apple and Samsung head back to court to determine how much the Korean company must pay for copying the iPhone.

 Things moved quickly after the August 2010 meeting, and before long the two companies wound up in court.
 By July 2012, Apple and Samsung faced off in more than 50 lawsuits around the world.

+Samsung employed its usual tactics.
+It filed constant counter-lawsuits, hoping to delay the eventual outcome while buying time to build its own brands.
 While Samsung won verdicts in South Korea, Japan and the United Kingdom, Apple won a $1.05 billion ruling in the United States.
 But the following March, U.S. District Judge Lucy Koh slashed $450 million from the $1 billion awarded to Apple after deciding the jury miscalculated the damages.

-The Apple vs. Samsung battle continues
+The Apple vs. Samsung smartphone battle is over?